 10 tips for cold, flu (and other illnesses) season

-It’s the time of year when we hear the familiar ring of “Get your flu shot!” throughout our communities.
-This year, the urgency seems to be magnified by the news regarding the deadly Ebola virus and the concerns over the preparedness of our emergency care providers and facilities to handle an outbreak of serious illness.
+We’ve heard the familiar ring of “Get your flu shot!” throughout our communities.
+This year, the urgency seems to be magnified with news of both influenza A and B strains circulating at the same time.
+Widespread illness and deaths are breaking records.
+Unfortunately, this year’s flu shot is rarely effective against the H3N2 virus.
+Concerns continue over the preparedness of our emergency care providers and facilities to handle serious illness.

-While there is scant likelihood of a catastrophic outbreak of Ebola in Missouri or the U.S., the situation does underscore the need to ensure that employees are healthy, cared for and supported throughout the year.
+The situation underscores the need to ensure that employees are healthy, cared for and supported throughout the year.
 It’s what is best for them, and that makes it what is best for any business or organization concerned about productivity.
-It’s estimated that serious illnesses could impact U.S. employers by up to $260 billion each year.
+It’s estimated that serious illnesses could impact U.S. employers by up to $250+ billion each year.

 People of all ages and conditions are susceptible to a wide variety of illnesses.
-One that is sweeping the U.S. now is Enterovirus, which is proving to be very troubling to young people, particularly those with asthma or other respiratory conditions.
-If people in your organization come into contact with children, be aware of Enterovirus precautions.
-The Center for Disease Control (CDC) reports that it is spread when an infected person coughs, sneezes or touches a contaminated surface.
-In other words, it’s highly contagious in schools, daycares, stores, libraries, restaurants and play areas that cater to young families.
+The Center for Disease Control (CDC) warns that virus germs are spread when an infected person coughs, sneezes or touches a contaminated surface.
+It’s highly contagious in schools, daycares, stores, libraries, restaurants and play areas that cater to young families.
 On the other end of the spectrum are the elderly, who are particularly susceptible to influenza, closely linked to bronchitis and pneumonia.
 The vast majority of deaths due to influenza each year are among those 65 and older.

 If your organization works frequently with the public, such as in a store, restaurant, educational setting or care facility, your employees are at extremely high risk.
 And while much of good health has to do with the behavior and personal habits of each individual, here are 10 tips to help keep your workforce as healthy as possible.